probmods/webppl-editor/README.md

 **Note: work in progress**

-A browser-based code editor for WebPPL.
+A browser-based code editor for WebPPL (requires version 0.6.1 or higher)

 Usage: